K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 ## Connecting A PHP Application Running On IBM i To A DB2 Database Running On IBM i

 This is an example of how to use PDO and ODBC to connect to DB2 on IBM i when PHP is running on the IBM i.
 This will NOT work by default with Zend Server PHP.
 They do not include the ODBC extension needed.
 You either need to add the extension or run and install the PHP RPMs listed above.
-From a runtime perspective using ODBC there is no difference between the two Zend Server has some nice debugging tools and a set way to deploy applications, and some extensions are not available (intl, zip, phpdbg, rpath, and dependency-tracking) via the RPMs.
+From a runtime perspective using ODBC there is no difference between the two Zend Server has some nice debugging tools and a set way to deploy applications, and some extensions are not available (intl and zip) via the RPMs.
 Otherwise most shops should just consider the PHP RPMs.

 While the IBM i OS has a built in ODBC server to accept connections by default, it does not have an ODBC client driver installed by default.
 You will need to download the [PASE IBM i ODBC](https://www.ibm.com/support/pages/odbc-driver-ibm-i-pase-environment){:target="_blank" rel="noopener"} driver and install.